-The project will explore the mediatized diasporas by identifying the relations between political action formation in its various forms and media use in a transnational social sphere.
+The project consists of four sub-projects studying and comparing the use and users of Syrian, Tunisian, Egyptian and Bahraini media.
+These different mediatized diasporas are investigated by identifying the relations between political action formation in its various forms and media use in a transnational social sphere.
 Taking a point of departure from user practices, the analytical and theoretical perspectives are qualitative and interdisciplinary.
-The aim is to understand how multi-modal media use by Arab diasporas, eased by the access to different media platforms, stimulate or confine particular and context-sensitive political action formation across national borders.
+The aim is to understand how multi-modal media use by Arab diasporas, eased by the access to different media platforms, stimulates or confines particular and context-sensitive political action formation across national borders.

 - How have Arab diasporic communities in Europe used Arab media in transnational political action formation since 2011?

 - How does the use of different media platforms stimulate or confine particular diasporic action, and what does this mean for our understanding of mediatized diaspora?

 Ehab Galal, project leader and principal investigator